 Most spas that we have been working with began with seaweed body wraps as the preferred slimming and detox treatment.
 (In the case of those spas with hydrotherapy tubs, this applies to them as well) Much of the popularity of this treatment is can be attributed to the belief that these will reduce the appearance of cellulite.
 In part this is true.
 Seaweed contains a number of active ingredients responsible for slimming and evacuation of lymph.
 Iodine is the first ingredient that comes to mind.
-This element is responsible for boosting metabolism of fats among many properties that it has which I will go into later.
+This trace element is responsible for boosting metabolism of fats among many properties that it has which I will go into later.

 All of these elements—iodine, magnesium, calcium, copper, zinc, etc., have been shown to cross the skin’s corneal barrier and enter the body.
 Clinical studies conducted by University of Rennes in France (and later replicated by the University of Bordeaux), demonstrated conclusively that micro-elements penetrate the skin due to their infinitesimally small size and also due to their ionization that facilitate their passage.